Analysis | Why China Is Sticking With Its ‘Covid Zero’ Strategy

 There are several:

-• Chinese health officials have made it clear that vaccination alone isn’t enough to keep the virus at bay, since breakthrough infections are common even with Western vaccines.
-Modeling by researchers at Peking University estimated China would face a “colossal outbreak,” with more than 630,000 infections a day if it were to reopen in a similar manner to the U.S.
+• Chinese health officials have made it clear that vaccination alone isn’t enough, since breakthrough infections are common even with Western vaccines.
+Researchers at Peking University estimated China would face a “colossal outbreak,” with more than 630,000 infections a day if it were to reopen in a similar manner to the U.S. -- and that was before the more-infectious omicron became predominant.

 • The run on hospitals across the world, both in under-resourced places like India and in the developed world, is a constant reminder about how China’s patchy hospital network could easily crash under a sudden spike in infections.